Estimated reading time — 24 minutes

-For the next two weeks while the Andersons were away, Marty and Benjamin Hammond spent their days cooped up in either their house or the Andersons’, peeking out from behind blinds and curtains as if they were schizophrenics.
-While doing so, Martin noticed the concrete dome in their backyard, a bit of a ways back towards the trees where it was barely noticable.
+For the next two weeks, while the Andersons were away, Marty and Benjamin Hammond spent their days cooped up in either their house or the Andersons’, peeking out from behind blinds and curtains as if they were schizophrenics.
+While doing so, Martin noticed the concrete dome in their backyard, a bit of a way back towards the trees where it was barely noticeable.
 The Andersons returned on the sixth of December, just as they’d said, but by then he’d forgotten he’d seen it.

 A day later, there was another victim.

 His wife was virtually inconsolable, and she spent the next several days cooped up in her own home with no contact with the outside world.
 Not even with her new neighbors.

 The next day – the 12th of December – it had begun to snow heavily, and Carol announced she was going to stay with his family to make funeral arrangements.

 “It was respiratory failure,” she said, “which doesn’t make sense because he never smoked and always had the strongest of voices, he would sing while preparing meals for the soldiers.
 Did he ever tell you that?
 He had one of the most beautiful singing voices.”